coreinfrastructure/best-practices-badge/doc/implementation.md

 and then use "git commit" and "git push".

-## App authentication via Github
+## App authentication via GitHub

-The BadgeApp needs to authenticate itself through OAuth2 on Github if users are logging in with their Github accounts.
+The BadgeApp needs to authenticate itself through OAuth2 on GitHub if users are logging in with their GitHub accounts.
-It also needs to authenticate itself to get repo details from Github if a project is being hosted there.
+It also needs to authenticate itself to get repo details from GitHub if a project is being hosted there.
-The app needs to be registered with Github[1] and its OAuth2 credentials stored as environment variables.
+The app needs to be registered with GitHub[1] and its OAuth2 credentials stored as environment variables.
 The variable names of Oauth2 credentials are "GITHUB_KEY" and "GITHUB_SECRET".
 If running on heroku, set config variables by following instructions on [2].